-Please note that as a result of the government’s recommendation of social distancing due to COVID-19, we are providing flexible accommodations that will allow unit tests and final exams to be written from safety of the student’s home.
+Please note that as a result of the government’s recommendation of social distancing due to COVID-19, we are providing flexible accommodations for the unit tests and final exams in our courses.
 Please email email@example.com should you have any questions.

 Our Ontario eSecondary (OES) High School courses require that students write closed-book unit tests and a final exam at the end of each course (unless otherwise specified).
 This hard-copy test or exam must be written in the presence of an approved proctor either in-person or online.
 The reason why OES has chosen this approach is that without a proctor there are limited ways to control time limits, the use of notes, online tools and help from other individuals.
 Further, with university admissions more competitive than ever, preparing student for post-secondary is of utmost importance.
 Adhering to these standards also allows us to maintain good standing with the Ministry of Education and post-secondary institutions.

 What is a proctor?
 A proctor is an individual who meets with a student to witness the test or final exam being written and attests that all procedures were properly followed.
 The date, time, place, and proctor for a student’s final exam are selected by the student but must be approved by the OES office.
 To learn more about who can be a proctor please visit our FAQ page or see below for more details.